xlink-network/xlink-sdk/README.md

 ### Supported Tokens

 Token support is **dynamic**, meaning new tokens can be added without requiring SDK updates.
 Instead of relying on a static list, the SDK provides methods to fetch supported tokens at runtime.
+Tokens are represented using the `TokenId` type — this is how the library internally handles and identifies tokens.

-Check the [`KnownTokenId`](https://releases-latest.xlink-sdk.pages.dev/modules/index.KnownTokenId) namespace to see types and utility functions for all supported tokens.
+Also, check the [`KnownTokenId`](https://releases-latest.xlink-sdk.pages.dev/modules/index.KnownTokenId) namespace to see types and utility functions for all supported tokens.

 #### Retrieve a `TokenId`